 Apart from providing the extraordinary design in flagships, the company has amazed us by providing an elegant design and adequate build material in lower-end devices too, and this phone is a superb example of Huawei’s craftsmanship in an affordable price.

 The back of the phone hosts a horizontal camera along with flash in the top left corner and Huawei branding on the spine of the phone.
-To our dismay, Huawei Y5 Prime does not offer a fingerprint scanner, but since its an entry level phone, there is not much to complain about.
+Apart from that, the entire back side empty and there is no fingerprint scanner.
+We can’t complain much since it’s an entry-level phone.

 Despite having a plastic body embedded in a metal frame, Huawei Y5 Prime 2018 looks stunning and also fits in hands pretty well.
 On the front, the phone includes a Fullview display with minimum bezels to feast your eyes.
 Above the display, a selfie camera is placed on the right side of the earpiece.
 The phone doesn’t include a dedicated speaker instead uses the earpiece as the speaker which exhibits a rather poor sound.

 Volume Rocker and the power key reside on the usual right side of the phone.
 On the left, we have a dual SIM card tray which also includes a dedicated microSD card slot.
 Top of the phone hosts a 3.5mm headphone jack, and on the bottom, there is a micro USB charging port and a mic along with it.

 The phone only weighs a 145g and surprisingly even with a big screen, it doesn’t feel hefty at all.
 The back of the phone is slightly curved from the edges to attain a better grip.